vvlooking/research-impact/website/analyze-data-collaboration.md

 In VOSViewer, click "Create," then "Create a Map Based on Bibliometric Data."
 Select "Read Data from Bibliographic Database Files," select Scopus, and upload the edited csv file.
 Select "Co-Authorship" as the type of analysis and "Authors" as the unit of analysis.

+## Create a Collaboration Network Visualization (USC) in VOSViewer

+Create a duplicate copy of the `deduplicated-standardized.xlsx` file, save it as a csv, and rename it as -vosviewer-uscunits.csv.
+Rename the "usc_affiliations" column to "Affiliations" and delete the "affiliations" column.

+In VOSViewer, click "Create," then "Create a Map Based on Bibliometric Data."
+Select "Read Data from Bibliographic Database Files," select Scopus, and upload the edited csv file.
+Select "Co-Authorship" as the type of analysis and "Organizations" as the unit of analysis.
+Before selecting "Finish," right-click on the organizations and export all selected organizations.
+Name the txt file as "usc-thesaurus.txt."

+In Excel, click "Data," then "From Text/CSV."
+Load the txt file.
+Delete all the columns except for "Affiliations."
+Rename the column "Affiliations" as "label."
+Name the next column "replace by."
+For "university of south carolina," add the researcher's or department's name in the "replace by" column.
+Copy and paste the respective unit names in the "replace by" column.
+Save the file as a csv and title it "-vosviewer-usc-thesaurus.csv".

+In VOSViewer, click "Create," then "Create a Map Based on Bibliometric Data."
+Select "Read Data from Bibliographic Database Files," select Scopus, and upload the edited csv file.
+Select "Co-Authorship" as the type of analysis and "Organizations" as the unit of analysis.
+Upload the thesaurus file.

 ## Create a Collaboration Network Visualization (Institutions) in VOSViewer

 Create a duplicate copy of the `deduplicated-standardized.xlsx` file, save it as a csv, and rename it as `-vosviewer-institutions.csv`.
-Rename the "canonical_affiliations" column to "Affiliations" and delete the "affiliations" column
+Rename the "canonical_affiliations" column to "Affiliations" and delete the "affiliations" column.

 In VOSViewer, click "Create," then "Create a Map Based on Bibliometric Data."
 Select "Read Data from Bibliographic Database Files," select Scopus, and upload the edited csv file.
 Select "Co-Authorship" as the type of analysis and "Organizations" as the unit of analysis.
 Before selecting "Finish," right-click on the organizations and export all selected organizations.
 Name the txt file as "institution-thesaurus.txt."